-She has a point.
-Even the best planned and managed change implementation won’t succeed if you don’t convince people to adopt whatever it is you are embedding in the organization.
-However, I’d say it’s a mistake to think of it as an “either/or” prospect.
+Even the best planned and managed change implementation won’t succeed if you don’t convince people to adopt what you are embedding in the organization.
+People are an essential factor in successful change.

 That said, it can be overwhelming if you try to get a handle on all aspects of a system simultaneously.
 So, in this article, I focus on the individual level, and what you can do to support individual change as part of your broader change management efforts.

 A basic model that explains why people choose to act (or not).
 Some evidence suggests you’ll be more successful if you align your efforts with theory, rather than going with your gut.
 (Who knew?!)

 How to identify specific barriers and enablers to individual change in your context.
 Evidence suggests methods that target a particular barrier are more effective than those that don't.